java-60TelRan/open-ai/README.md

 - countryTo (string, required)<br>
 - capitalTo (string, optional (should exist only if iscapital in request is True, validation of it should be done in a middleware functionality))<br>
 - weather (string, optional (should exist only if isweather in request is True, validation of it should be done in a middleware functionality))<br>
-- currencyCodeFrom (string with length 3 symbols, optional (should exist only if iscurrency in request is True, validation of it should be done in a middleware functionality) )
+- currencyCodeFrom (string with length 3 symbols, optional (should exist only if iscurrency in request is True, validation of it should be done in a middleware functionality) )<br>
-- currencyCodeFrom (string with length 3 symbols, optional (should exist only if iscurrency in request is True, validation of it should be done in a middleware functionality) )
+- currencyCodeFrom (string with length 3 symbols, optional (should exist only if iscurrency in request is True, validation of it should be done in a middleware functionality) )<br>
-- currencyNameFrom (string , optional (should exist only if iscurrency in request is True, validation of it should be done in a middleware functionality) )
+- currencyNameFrom (string , optional (should exist only if iscurrency in request is True, validation of it should be done in a middleware functionality) )<br>
-- currencyNameTo (string , optional (should exist only if iscurrency in request is True, validation of it should be done in a middleware functionality) )
+- currencyNameTo (string , optional (should exist only if iscurrency in request is True, validation of it should be done in a middleware functionality) )<br>
 - exchangeRate (float , optional (should exist only if iscurrency in request is True, validation of it should be done in a middleware functionality) )
 ### endpoint GET "/travel/info"
 #### reponse body with following fields